-36. On August 6, 2018, Respondent filed an additional motion to disqualify Judge Brennan.
+- 32. On August 6, 2018, Respondent filed an additional motion to disqualify Judge Brennan.
 Subsequently, on August 20, 2018, Respondent filed a supplemental motion to disqualify Judge Brennan.
-Respondent based these motions, among other things, on Judge Brennan's alleged ex parte communications.
-37. The briefing schedule entered by the Court on the motions to disqualify stated that no supplements would be filed without leave of court.
+Later that day, the court set a briefing schedule and hearing date on defendants' motion to disqualify.
+Respondent based these motions, among other things, on Judge Brennan's alleged ex parte communications. - 33.
+The briefing schedule stated no supplements would be filed without leave of court.
 On August 30, 2018, Respondent filed a motion for leave to file an amended supplement instanter.
-Because the Court did not rule on whether Respondent had leave to file the amended supplement, Respondent filed another motion to disqualify for ex parte communications, containing language verbatim to that included in the amended supplement, on September 6, 2018, in the event that the Court did not accept Respondent's previously filed amended supplement.

-38. On October 3, 2018, Respondent filed another SOJ motion regarding the pending Rule 137 sanction petitions, arguing that the petitions initiated criminal contempt proceedings against him, and that Respondent could not get a fair and impartial trial by the court.

-39. On November 9, 2018, the trial court denied Respondent's SOJ motion, stating that the parties and the court had not initiated criminal contempt proceedings against him.
-Among other things, the court found that Respondent was attempting to reframe the petitions for Rule 137 sanction as a matter of criminal contempt to obtain a jury trial, seek discovery and petition once more for an SOJ.

-40. At the time he filed motion for SOJ on October 3, 2018, Respondent had no legal or factual basis for alleging that he was the subject of criminal contempt proceedings.

-41. On November 9, 2018, the court denied Respondent's motion to disqualify Judge Brennan from further proceedings in the matter, or alternatively, from ruling on the Rule 137 sanction petitions and disclosing in open court what was said at nine purported ex parte communications.
-The trial court found no basis for recusal because Respondent failed to attach the requisite affidavit to support an SOJ motion; Spiegel had already sought an SOJ, which was denied; the request was made six months after the alleged statements showing bias or prejudice; and

-Spiegel failed to show the requisite actual prejudice to support a motion to disqualify a judge because the alleged ex parte communications were merely between opposing counsel and the court's coordinator, but not the court's law clerk, about scheduling matters.
+Because the Court did not rule on whether Respondent had leave to file the amended supplement, Respondent filed another motion to disqualify for ex parte communications, containing language verbatim to that included in the amended supplement, on September 6, 2018, in the event that the Court did not accept Respondent's previously filed amended supplement. - 34.
+On October 3, 2018, Respondent filed another SOJ motion regarding the pending Rule 137 sanction petitions, arguing that the petitions initiated criminal contempt proceedings against him, and that Respondent could not get a fair and impartial trial by the court. - 35.
+On November 9, 2018, the trial court denied Respondent's SOJ motion, stating that the parties and the court had not initiated criminal contempt proceedings against him.
+Among other things, the court found that Respondent was attempting to reframe the petitions for Rule 137 sanction as a matter of criminal contempt to obtain a jury trial, seek discovery and petition once more for an SOJ. - 36.
+On November 9, 2018, the court denied Respondent's motion to disqualify Judge Brennan from further proceedings in the matter, or alternatively, from ruling on the Rule 137 sanction petitions and disclosing in open court what was said at nine purported ex parte communications.
+The trial court found no basis for recusal because Respondent failed to attach the requisite affidavit to support an SOJ motion; Spiegel had already sought an SOJ, which was denied; the request was made six months after the alleged statements showing bias or prejudice; and Spiegel failed to show the requisite actual prejudice to support a motion to disqualify a judge because the alleged ex parte communications were merely between opposing counsel and the court's coordinator, but not the court's law clerk, about scheduling matters.
 On December 10, 2018, Respondent filed a motion to reconsider the disqualification ruling.

-42. On November 8, 2018, Respondent filed another SOJ motion, arguing that he was a party to this action because a Rule 137 sanction petition that adds an attorney constituted a new claim filed against a new party.
-He also argued that he was a party because he filed an appearance on October 3, 2018, in response to Valerie Hall's counterclaim, which named him as a defendant.

-43. On December 7, 2018, the trial court denied Respondent's SOJ motion, finding that Hall's counterclaim was withdrawn nearly two years prior on December 14, 2016; an attorney whom sanctions were awarded was a nonparty; Rule 137 provides that a sanction proceeding under the rule does not give rise to a separate civil suit; and Respondent's clients had already exercised their SOJ rights and the court had already made several substantive rulings in this matter.
+- 37. On November 8, 2018, Respondent filed another SOJ motion, arguing that he was a party to this action because a Rule 137 sanction petition that adds an attorney constituted a new claim filed against a new party.
+He also argued that he was a party because he filed an appearance on October 3, 2018, in response to Valerie Hall's counterclaim, which named him as a defendant. - 38.
+On December 7, 2018, the trial court denied Respondent's SOJ motion, finding that Hall's counterclaim was withdrawn nearly two years prior on December 14, 2016; an attorney whom sanctions were awarded was a nonparty; Rule 137 provides that a sanction proceeding under the rule does not give rise to a separate civil suit; and Respondent's clients had already exercised their SOJ rights and the court had already made several substantive rulings in this matter.